Financial Failures Transparency

 Dylan Spring

-Mantello hired Dylan Spring as comptroller in February 2024.
-At the May Finance meeting, the administration presented the Q4 2023 quarterly report in place of the Q1 2024 report, which was not ready.
-At the June 20 Finance meeting, Spring presented Q1 2024 with no advance notice.
+Carmella hired Dylan Spring as Comptroller in February 2024.
+At the May Finance Meeting, the Administration presented the Q4 2023 report in place of Q1 2024.
+It was not ready.
+At the June 20 Finance Meeting, Spring presented Q1 2024 with no advance notice.
 The report arrived five minutes before the meeting.
-Council President Sue Steele said it was the first time in her five years on the council that a Q1 report had not been available for advance review.
+Council President Steele said it was the first time in her five years on the council that a Q1 report had not been available for review.
 A motion to defer failed.

 Then Spring left.
 He walked out of the June 20 meeting mid-presentation.
-He did not return the next day or the day after.
+He did not return the next day.
 He came back June 25 to submit his two-week notice.
-His last day was July 9, 2024.
+Last day: July 9, 2024.

 Q2, Q3, and Q4 2024 were never formally presented to the council.